 We continue to invest in the research and development of new product candidates, including those that we believe could extend the application of our TOCOSOL technology platform.
 We are currently evaluating early stage therapeutic drug formulations utilizing the TOCOSOL technology, including potential product candidates based on the camptothecin molecule.
 The camptothecin molecule family is poorly soluble and difficult to formulate for administration to humans.
 There are currently two marketed hydrophilic (water-based) camptothecin analogs that are based on chemical modifications to the camptothecin molecule.
-Irinotecan, which is marketed under the name Camptosar®, is indicated for treatment of ovarian and non-small cell lung cancers.
+Irinotecan, which is marketed under the name Camptosar®, is indicated for treatment of colorectal cancer.
+Topotecan, which is marketed under the name Hycamtin®, is indicated for treatment of ovarian and non-small cell lung cancers.
 Our research and development efforts on these camptothecin product candidates are preliminary and we cannot give any assurance that any of these compounds will be successful or that they will progress to clinical trials.
-Advancing one or more of these development candidates into human clinical trials is dependent on several factors including technological feasibility and commercial opportunity.
+Advancing one or more of these development candidates into human clinical trials is dependent on several factors including technological feasibility and commercial opportunity as well as the availability of financial resources.